Title and statement of responsibility area

 68-1651_006 appeared on Page 3 of the Saturday, October 5, 1968 edition of the newspaper.

-Photo caption from cropped version of published photo: "UNIVERSITY BASE - in 1957, this four-classroom shack sat on the parking lot at Waterloo College and was the entire University of Waterloo.
+Photo caption from cropped, published version of 68-1651_006: "UNIVERSITY BASE - in 1957, this four-classroom shack sat on the parking lot at Waterloo College and was the entire University of Waterloo.
 Two relocations and 11 years later, the university is tearing it down."

 Standard number area